Summus Senator: Municipal role

 The first Summus Senator, a man named Benedetto Carushomo.
 Carushomo was politically opposed to Pope Celestine III, and he prevented the pope from appointing provincial judges or raising revenue.
 The pope, initially having viewed Carushomo's power as illegitimate, was soon forced to recognize his municipal authority.
-After two years in power, however, Carushomo was overthrown and imprisoned, and the role of sole senator passed to a noble named Giovanni Capocci, who ruled until 1194.
+After two years in power, however, Carushomo was overthrown in the second half of 1193 and imprisoned.
+Power returned to the 56-person senate.
+Then power went to the Summus Senator again in early 1194, which was a noble named Giovanni Capocci.

-Although a senate of 56 members was briefly restored in 1194, power was quickly seized by Giovanni Pierleone, who ruled until 1197.
+After Capocci, a senate of 56 members was briefly restored in 1194, power was quickly seized by Giovanni Pierleone, who ruled until 1197.
 Pierleone was briefly succeeded by Scottus Paparone, but when Innocent III was elected to the papacy, the new pope convinced Paparone to resign.
 This ultimately brought the senate under the authority of the pope.
 Within a few years, the multi-member senate would be restored, but by this point, the institution would come to be composed largely of nobles.